 7. Re-attack Recommendation Databasing Standards

-a.
-Database the RR in the BDA remark of the ETF for a target in MIDB.
+$a.\,$ Database the RR in the assessment record of the ETF for a target in MIDB.
 Capture the J2 and J3's recommendation based upon BDA, CDA, and MEA.

 b.
 Restrike Recommendation: Yes/No.